AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 .. role:: c(code)
    :language: c

-C is well known for its concise syntax.
-The flip side of this coint is that it is also very permissive in terms of syntax, which makes it possible to unintentionnally abuse the syntax to say something that was not intended.
-MISRA-C contains guidelines to:
+C's syntax is concise but also very permissive, which makes it easy to write programs whose effect is not what was intended.
+MISRA C contains guidelines to:

-* distinguish clearly code from comments
+* clearly distinguish code from comments
-* handle specially function parameters and result
+* specially handle function parameters and result
 * ensure that control structures are not abused

 Distinguishing Code and Comments